nimh-sfim/lab-docs/get_started_afni.md

 # How to: Get started with AFNI

 [AFNI][afni_main] (**A**nalysis of **F**unctional **N**euro**I**mages) is a software suite developed by the Statistical and Scientific Computing Core at the NIMH.
 It is freely available and can be run on MacOS and Linux systems.
-Given its flexibility, utility and the fact that the developers are right down the hall, many members of SFIM opt to use AFNI to analyze their fMRI data.
+Given its flexibility, utility, amazing color scheme, and the fact that the developers are right down the hall, many members of SFIM opt to use AFNI to analyze their fMRI data.
 This page has instructions on how to get AFNI set up on your laptop and some helpful tips and tricks for using it.

 ## Installing AFNI